2.New Crypto Tax Regime from Personal Perspective (shareholders & founders).

 For founders relocating to Cyprus:

-• Becoming Cyprus tax resident determines personal tax treatment.
+• Becoming a Cyprus tax resident determines whether Cyprus tax rules apply to your worldwide crypto gains.

-• Timing of relocation may affect taxation of prior gains.
+• Timing of relocation may affect the taxation of gains arising before and after the move.

-Residency planning should be aligned with corporate structuring.
+Residency planning should be aligned with corporate structuring decisions.

 Risk & Compliance Considerations

-Although the 8% regime is attractive, individuals must ensure:
+Although the 8% regime is attractive, individuals and companies must ensure:

 • Proper economic substance at company level;